 To alleviate concerns, we require all judges to sign a non-disclosure agreement (NDA), and they will not be able to judge a category that their company has entered.
 Any conflicts of interest are also challenged and disclosed before assigning them entries.

-On average, judges will score between one and five categories based on their expertise.
-They do not have access to categories they are not allocated to judge.
+Judges do not have access to categories they are not allocated to judge.

 Please mark and highlight anything that should not be disclosed by either our journalists or on screens during the ceremony with 'judges eyes only'.